I will die on this hill—everyone should have a hobby.

 None of these need to be impressive.
 They just need to be yours.

 The point isn’t mastery.
-It isn’t turning it into a side project or posting about it online.
 The point is to have something in your life that doesn’t evaluate you.
-Something that doesn’t move your career forward or deepen your self-work.
-Something that simply adds texture and interest to your days.
+Something that might not move your career forward, but adds texture and playfulness to your days.